-A sub discipline of social and cultural anthropology that emerged in Western Europe and North America in the 1960s, medical anthropology concerns itself with how social and cultural contexts influence the experience of illness and treatment management.
+A sub-discipline of social and cultural anthropology that emerged in Western Europe and North America in the 1960s, medical anthropology concerns itself with how social and cultural contexts influence the experience of illness and treatment management.
 Medical anthropologists work alongside medical practitioners to improve doctors’ practice and the health outcomes of patients in ordinary circumstances or in emergency situations.
-In Egypt, medical anthropology is a nascent field of study that has not yet found its way in the curricula of social sciences or medicine, at least in an official capacity.
+In Egypt, medical anthropology is a nascent field of study that has not yet found its way into the curricula of the social sciences or medicine, at least in an official capacity.
 “The DAAD, through the COSIMENA Health Cluster, is happy to introduce this concept, highlight its importance for medical studies and promote interdisciplinary scientific collaboration,” Luckscheiter added.

-“Cairo is a science hub for Germany, with a high density of scientific partners,” said Simon Brombeiss, the Head of Culture and Education and the Acting Head of Protocol and Science of the German Embassy added during his welcome speech.
+“Cairo is a science hub for Germany, with a high density of scientific partners,” said Simon Brombeiss, the Head of Culture and Education and the Acting Head of Protocol and Science of the German Embassy in Cairo, added during his welcome speech.

-Dr. Mustafa Abdalla, a social scientist at the Freie Universität Berlin, argues that there is more to health and disease that physical processes.
+Dr. Mustafa Abdalla, a social scientist at the Freie Universität Berlin, argues that there is more to health and disease than physical processes.
 In fact, a strictly epidemiological approach often ignores other aspects affecting health.
 “For a good intervention, it is crucial to understand the cultural context of disease,” Abdalla said.
 He was the one who came up with the idea to present basic medical anthropology principles to health professionals and students in Cairo.
 The idea emerged in 2016, during a DAAD workshop called “Brain Circulation” – as a counter argument to Brain Drain – where Egyptian professors, scientists and intellectuals living abroad discussed ways to share some of their knowledge and expertise with their home country.
 “With this workshop on medical anthropology,” Abdalla explained, “I wanted to reach out to people working in remote universities and in difficult conditions, and people coming from all parts of Egypt.”